NLA Capital Gains Tax Course

 This course will:

-- Guide you through the rules and regulations of Capital Gains Tax
+- Guide you through the rules and regulations of Capital Gains

-- Advise on fair wear and tear allowances
+- Advise on renewals and allowances

 - Show the pathways and options available to you